nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 ### LLMs {#llms}

-I used org-ai[^fn:35] for a bit but it required emacs 28.2 which I don't run regularly and additionally the way it used blocks felt a bit un-natural.
+I used `org-ai`[^fn:35] for a bit but it required emacs 28.2 which I don't run regularly and additionally the way it used blocks felt a bit un-natural.

-Since July 5th 2023 I began using chatpt-shell[^fn:36] for dall-e and chatgpt.
+Since July 5th 2023 I began using `chatpt-shell`[^fn:36] for dall-e and chatgpt.

+You can use the shell conversationally with chatgpt or dall-e.

+{{< figure src="asking-dall-e-to-make-image-in-dall-e-shell.png" caption="<span class=\"figure-number\">Figure 9: </span>Asking Dall-e to make an image using the interactive dall-e-shell" width="50%" >}}

 Most often I use babel src blocks but I seem to lose context history with that so I tend to re-feed my entire query.
 I've used it to help me re-word text, brainstorm creative ideas, and generate shell one-liners, all from the comfort of my Emacs org-mode buffer.

 ```text
 #+name: chatgpt-prompt